These Notes are divided into the following sections:

 If the absolute configuration of a chiral compound has been assumed from the synthesis, or assigned arbitrarily, this should be stated.

 For all structures of chiral molecules, there should be a CIF entry for _chemical_absolute_configuration, stating the method or assumption regarding the determination of the absolute configuration.
-This term is irrelevant for racemic structures (not just centrosymmetric structures, but any containing mirror or glide planes, or improper rotation axes of any kind).
+This term is irrelevant for structures of racemates (not just centrosymmetric structures, but any containing mirror or glide planes, or improper rotation axes of any kind).

-The chemical scheme and the molecular structure as shown (usually in Fig. 1) must be of the same absolute configuration.
-The name of the compound must also be correct in terms of R and S designations.
+The chemical scheme and the molecular structure as shown (usually in Fig. 1) should be of the same absolute configuration.
+The name of the compound should also be correct in terms of R and S designations.
 For a racemic structure in which both enantiomers are present, the correct notation uses RS and SR designations, and for a single enantiomer for which the absolution configuration is not known, R* and S* are used.

 The usual convention is for no parentheses in atom names.
-Atom labelling needs to be consistent in all tables, text sections, and figures!
+Atom labelling needs to be consistent in all tables, text sections, and figures.

 There should be no s.u.'s on H-bond geometry involving constrained H atoms (D---H, H...A and D---H...A).